University of Central Florida

 Total enrollment at the university exceeds 60,000 students.
 The physical therapy program traditionally accepts 36 students in each cohort.

-Applicants must have completed a Bachelor’s degree from a regionally accredited institution, competitive GRE quantitative-verbal scores taken within the last five years, and a competitive GPA with no grade less than “C” in last 60 hours of the undergraduate major.
-Applicants are expected to have a minimum cumulative GPA of 3.0 in all prerequisites with a minimum grade of “C” earned in each prerequisite.
-Prerequisites courses include: 1 semester of general psychology, 1 semester of developmental psychology, 1 semester of statistics, 2 semesters of general biology with labs, OR 2 semesters of human anatomy and physiology with labs, 2 semesters of general college physics with labs, and 2 semesters of general chemistry with labs.
+Applicants must have completed a Bachelor’s degree from a regionally accredited institution.
+The verbal, quantitative, and analytical portions of the Graduate Record Exam (GRE) are required and applicants must earn a competitive GRE quantitative and verbal scores within the last five years.
+Applicants are expected to earn a competitive GPA have a minimum cumulative GPA of 3.0 in all prerequisites with a minimum grade of “C” earned in each prerequisite course.
+Prerequisites courses include: one semester of general psychology, one semester of statistics, two semesters of general biology, one semester of human anatomy with lab, one semester of human physiology with lab, two semesters of general college physics with labs, and two semesters of general chemistry with labs.
 A minimum of 30 observation hours under the direct supervision of a licensed physical therapist is required.
-A resume, a biographical essay and 3 letters of recommendation are required (at least 1 must be from a licensed physical therapist).
+A resume, a biographical essay and three letters of recommendation are required (at least one must be from a licensed physical therapist).
 Applicants are accepted until November 15th, yearly.
 The top candidates will be invited for an interview.
 Approximately 15% of qualified applicants are admitted to the program (3-year average).
 Complete information about the program and it’s admissions process can be found on the web site http://www2.cohpa.ucf.edu/health.pro/physical_therapy.shtml and applicants are encouraged to check this site often for updates and important application/admission information.

 |Tuition, fees and financial aid|